Catalog Search Results

 Description

 "From an award-winning Mother Jones editor comes the inside story of the decades-long search for identifiable profiles and warning signs of mass shooters, by way of the specialized teams of psychologists, cops, and ordinary citizens working to predict andprevent violence in America--a fearless, in-depth, and ultimately redemptive account of an epidemic that desperately needs solving"--.
+Provided by publisher.

 Author